rusbomber/VictoriaLogs/docs/victorialogs/data-ingestion/Journald.md

 VictoriaLogs uses `(_MACHINE_ID, _HOSTNAME, _SYSTEMD_UNIT)` as [stream fields](https://docs.victoriametrics.com/victorialogs/keyconcepts/#stream-fields)
 for logs ingested via journald protocol.
 The list of log stream fields can be changed via `-journald.streamFields` command-line flag if needed, by providing comma-separated list of journald fields from [this list](https://www.freedesktop.org/software/systemd/man/latest/systemd.journal-fields.html).
+> [!NOTE]
+> Starting systemd-journal-upload v258 stream fields can be set using `VL-Stream-Fields` HTTP header.

 Please make sure that the log stream fields passed to `-journald.streamFields` do not contain fields with high number or unbound number of unique values, since this may lead to [high cardinality issues](https://docs.victoriametrics.com/victorialogs/keyconcepts/#high-cardinality).